department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/loan-options/cash-out-refinance.md

 -	Take cash out of your home equity to pay off debt, pay for school, make home improvements, or take care of other needs, **or**
 -	Refinance a non-VA loan into a VA-backed loan
+- Borrow up to $424,100 in most areas, with higher loan limits for some high-cost counties

 You'll want to keep closing costs in mind when refinancing a loan, as they can add up to thousands of dollars.
 Ask your lender to help you decide if a cash-out refinance loan is the best option for you.